juanmaperez/juanmaperez/src/content/posts/08-deconstructing-fetch/deconstructing-fetch.md

 excerpt: "Fetch is one of the most used APIs in our projects but not everyone knows about all the features available."
 ---

-Fetch is one of the most used API from your browser.
-We take advantage of this API to perform http requests such as `POST`, `GET`, `PUT`, `PATCH` or `DELETE` but not everyone knows all the features that it offers.
+Fetch is one of the most used API from the browser.
+We take advantage of this API to perform http requests such as `POST`, `GET`, `PUT`, `PATCH` or `DELETE`, but not everyone knows all the features that it offers.

-So basically, the Fetch API provides an easy and logical way to retrieve resources asynchronously across the network.
+Basically, the Fetch API provides an easy and logical way to retrieve resources asynchronously across the network.

 ## Fetch method and Response object.